 - 3. Define the initialization of variables.
 Provide several examples of variable initializations.
 Emphasize that the variable must be on the left side of the assignment operator.
 Briefly discuss the associativity of operators. - 4.
+Explain lvalue and rvalue. - 5.
 Spend time discussing what Java does when it encounters an uninitialized variable.
 Define the concept of a garbage value.
-If possible, demonstrate using your Java compiler. - 5.
-Point out the single line with multiple declarations on page 54.
+If possible, demonstrate using your Java compiler. - 6.
+Point out the single line with multiple declarations on page 56.
 Emphasize that while this is legal code, it should be avoided to ensure program readability.